“We are going through a very strange time. You know you are living in it but you don't know what is going to happen at the end.”

 I used to think otherwise, but I now see very clearly that as soon as the elite loses control, certain systems of thought immediately reappear.

-I used to think, for example, that anti-Semitism was simply alien to American sensibilities.
+I thought, for example, that anti-Semitism was simply alien to American sensibilities.
 I didn’t experience a whiff of it when I was growing up.

-I believed that the reason it was so taboo was that the Holocaust had indelibly impressed itself on the American psyche.
+I believed anti-Semitism was a taboo because the Holocaust had indelibly impressed itself on the American psyche.
 But I now suspect my peers had just been shamed out of saying anti-Semitic things by our elite.
 You can’t say those things about Jews.
 If you do, you’re evil.